VandersonAssis/url-shortener-docker-compose/README.md

 - In the api project, you'll also see the shortener-api.jar.
 Just double click it and the api will be up to go.

 For info on how to use this application, please follow this link https://github.com/VandersonAssis/url-shortener-client.

-# COMING UP NEXT
-- Implement a way for the application to aknowledge when the database is up, and only then let the user navigate and use it.
-But for now, please wait until the database is up to use the application.
-It takes around one or two minutes.